GaloisInc/saw-script/doc/manual/manual.md

 Ghost state variables do not initially have any particluar type, and can store data of any type.
-Given an existing ghost variable the following function can be used to specify its value:
+Given an existing ghost variable the following functions can be used to specify its value:

 * `llvm_ghost_value : Ghost -> Term -> LLVMSetup ()`
+* `jvm_ghost_value  : Ghost -> Term -> JVMSetup  ()`
+* `mir_ghost_value  : Ghost -> Term -> MIRSetup  ()`

-Currently, this function can only be used for LLVM verification, though that will likely be generalized in the future.
-It can be used in either the pre state or the post state, to specify the value of ghost state either before or after the execution of the function, respectively.
+These can be used in either the pre state or the post state, to specify the value of ghost state either before or after the execution of the function, respectively.

 ## An Extended Example